 1. Versatility for Every Dish

 Tram sauce pairs beautifully with fish, chicken, and roasted vegetables, but it really shines when spooned over a warm jacket potato.
 Its creamy tang, combined with spicy and umami-rich notes, complements both mild and savory foods.
 Whether you’re preparing a quick lunch or hosting dinner, it brings complexity without effort.
+Pair it with some of our easy main dish recipes for a complete, satisfying meal.

 2. Budget-Friendly and Homemade